 Most women have slightly asymmetrical breasts.
 In some cases, the difference in breast size is more pronounced and may begin to affect the proper fitting of a bra, bathing suit, blouse or dress.
 Uneven breasts can also affect intimacy and sexual function.
 Often, it becomes necessary to wear padding to provide better balance and support.

-Beverly Hills plastic surgery duo Dr. Payman Danielpour and Dr. John Layke can provide the solution that will restore the natural balance to your breasts!
-A breast asymmetry correction procedure can correct uneven breast.
+Beverly Hills plastic surgery duo Dr. Payman Danielpour and Dr. John Layke can provide the solution that will restore natural balance.
+A breast asymmetry correction procedure can correct uneven breasts.*

 Breast Asymmetry Correction – Things You Need to Know

 During your consultation with Dr. Danielpour and Dr. Layke, we will ask you what your ideal breast size is.
 This will determine if we need to do a breast reduction, breast implant or a combination of both.

 In addition, breast asymmetry correction may be covered in part by your insurance.
 Our team will walk through your insurance benefits with you to determine if you have coverage.

 The procedure involves a major decision to determine how the breasts will be balanced.
 The decision to enlarge or reduce the size of either breast is dependent on personal factors and consultation with your doctor is necessary.
 The nipple may also be repositioned depending on the severity of the asymmetry.

 What to Expect After your Breast Asymmetry Correction

 Most patients require 2-3 full days of rest after breast asymmetry correction.
 Be sure to schedule time off of work as necessary.
 There will be pain, bruising, and swelling for the next couple of months, but most of our patients are able to return to normal daily activities after 1-2 weeks.